grommunio/grommunio-documentation/kb/searches.rst

 * 3 instances of some nonsensical condition:
   ``RES_AND[2]{2,RES_EXIST{30080040h},RES_NOT{RES_EXIST{30080040h}}}``

-Default restriction of Outlook (online mode) for the trashcan (44 conditions):
+Default restriction of Outlook (online mode) for the trash folder (44 conditions):

-* 19+3 from above, plus 22:
+* 19+3 from above, plus 22 more properties:
 	* 3001001fh PR_DISPLAY_NAME
 	* 3a08001fh PR_BUSINESS_TELEPHONE_NUMBER
 	* 3a09001fh PR_HOME_TELEPHONE_NUMBER